 An economic crisis changes the way you think about gadgets.
 Is a $400 game console bundle really what you want to be spending your hard-earned money on, considering that you could be out of a job in six months?
-Maybe not — though we’re sympathetic to the idea that the recently unemployed might need to […]

 Forty years ago Tuesday, a Silicon Valley engineer named Douglas Engelbart made a presentation so influential that computer scientists now call it "the mother of all demos."
 More than a mere product demo, it was a down payment on an ambitious idea: that networked computers could help groups of people work together more effectively, raising the collective intelligence of the human race and making it possible to solve some of our most pressing problems, including pollution, famine, disease, and war.… Read the rest